law-construction (contractors) | insurance coverage | duty to defend construction defect suits

 Justice Don R. Willett delivered the opinion of the Court.

-Johnson) (condemnation, implications of reduction of amount of land to be taken on land owner's recovery of
+(Phil Johnson) (condemnation, implications of reduction of amount of land to be taken on land owner's

 The Court affirms the court of appeals' judgment and remands the case to the trial court.